Pain control in dogs and cats

 Each NSAID has its own mechanism of action.
 It’s frustrating but if one NSAID does not reduce your dog or cat’s osteoarthritic pain, the best course is through trial and error to try another.
 We usually like an internal of three to five days between finishing one NSAID and starting another.
 If we are stopping an NSAID because your pet has experienced an unwanted side effect we stop until we are satisfied that any pathological changes have resolved.
 We provide an alternative method of pain control during this internal.

 For long term management of osteoarthritic pain in dogs we use a ‘multi-mode’ approach.
 In addition to weight control, nutritional supplements and controlled exercise we initially use NSAIDs.
-If however this combination is not as effective as we want we frequently add pain killers (analgesics) licenced for use in humans that are also used extensively in dogs.
+If however the NSAID causes side effects we give monthly injections of ‘Librela’.

 We use gabapentin if we suspect neurological pain.
 Because it is metabolized by the liver and eliminated by the kidneys we usually run a routine blood sample before starting a course.
 As with tramadol, the most common side effect is mild sedation.
 NSAIDs, tramadol and gabapentin appear safe to use alongside each other.